Department of Ancient Orient

 Department staff conduct interdisciplinary research, work at the intersection of the humanities and natural sciences: they study ancient cultural monuments; they are engaged in analysis in the field of philology and textology, translate and research ancient monuments of written cultures.
 For a group of employees, the main object of research interest is the textual heritage of the ancient and early medieval East.
 At the same time, the concept of “textual heritage” is interpreted very broadly, it includes monuments of pre-written cultures, objects of fine art, short speech formulas, and preserved epigraphic texts.
 Many genres of literature in antiquity are also studied: chronicle-historical, religious-philosophical, canonical, post-canonical and pilgrim texts, as well as works of artistic and literary thought.
 In addition, employees are exploring the broader problems of the state and society in the Ancient East.

-If these programs and subprograms are applied directly to the projects and works of the employees of the Department of Ancient Orient, then the following activities can be identified.
-The traditional are: (1) the study of the mythological and religious-philosophical heritage, as well as the ritual and cult features of the ancient Eastern peoples, (2) the study of the problems of text and culture relations, studied at the interface of various humanitarian disciplines (linguistics, semiotics, psychology, cognitive science), ( 3) analysis of the social structure of states in the ancient East, (4) the study of ancient oriental monuments of material culture, (5) the disclosure of the mechanisms of interaction and mutual enrichment of various cultures of antiquity, (6) the study generative mechanisms and the functioning of ancient sacred texts; development of the problem of changing the religious paradigm, (7) commented translation of written monuments of oriental cultures (including the publication of originals).
+The traditional spheres are: (1) the study of the mythological and religious-philosophical heritage, as well as the ritual and cult features of the ancient Eastern peoples, (2) the study of the problems of text and culture relations, studied at the interface of various humanitarian disciplines (linguistics, semiotics, psychology, cognitive science), ( 3) analysis of the social structure of states in the ancient East, (4) the study of ancient oriental monuments of material culture, (5) the disclosure of the mechanisms of interaction and mutual enrichment of various cultures of antiquity, (6) the study generative mechanisms and the functioning of ancient sacred texts; development of the problem of changing the religious paradigm, (7) commented translation of written monuments of oriental cultures (including the publication of originals).